AIBIAlab/AIBIAlab.github.io/HTMLTM_EpPain.md

 We've provided two HTML's:
-1. [Texts](https://aibialab.github.io/HTMLTMYoga/TEXTS.html) - each line corresponds to an article
+1. [Texts](https://aibialab.github.io/HTMLTMEpPain/TEXTS.html) - each line corresponds to an article
-2. [Words](https://aibialab.github.io/HTMLTMYoga/WORDS.html) - each line corresponds to a term (sort by term id)
+2. [Words](https://aibialab.github.io/HTMLTMEpPain/WORDS.html) - each line corresponds to a term
-3. [Words](https://aibialab.github.io/HTMLTMYoga/WORDS2.html) - each line corresponds to a term (sort by tree order - tree created using the 'complete' algorithm)
-4. [Tree](https://aibialab.github.io/HTMLTMYoga/WRDtree.html) - phylogenetic tree of 1500 words (HTML of tree produced with [Phy2HTML](https://github.com/msrosenberg/Phy2HTML))
+3. [Tree](https://aibialab.github.io/HTMLTMEpPain/WRDtree.html) - phylogenetic tree of 1500 words (HTML of tree produced with [Phy2HTML](https://github.com/msrosenberg/Phy2HTML))

-Aditional material at Zenodo - [**DOI: 10.5281/zenodo.14763945**](https://doi.org/10.5281/zenodo.14763945).

 ## How to use the HTMLs?

 #### TEXTS
-[TEXTS](https://aibialab.github.io/HTMLTMYoga/TEXTS.html) contains a list of all the articles analysed, as shown in the image below.
+[TEXTS](https://aibialab.github.io/HTMLTMEpPain/TEXTS.html) contains a list of all the articles analysed, as shown in the image below.
 Each article has a link to a list of articles (titles+abstract) that most closely match the query article.

 #### WORDS
-[WORDS_id](https://aibialab.github.io/HTMLTMYoga/WORDS.html) and [WORDS_tree](https://aibialab.github.io/HTMLTMYoga/WORDS2.html) contains: 1) Cod: word id , 2) WORD: the query term,
+[WORDS_id](https://aibialab.github.io/HTMLTMYoga/EpPain.html) contains: 1) Cod: word id , 2) WORD: the query term,
 3) Related words: a list of the 10 closest words, 3) Link title: a link to the articles (title+abstract) most related to the term, 4) link abstracts: a link to the tree of terms rooted in the query term, and
 5) link graphic: a graph of the frequency of the term in the literature.